allegroai/clearml-docs/docs/guides/frameworks/pytorch/pytorch_tensorboardx.md

 The example does the following:
 * Trains a simple deep neural network on the PyTorch built-in [MNIST](https://pytorch.org/vision/stable/datasets.html#mnist) dataset.
-* Creates an experiment named `pytorch with tensorboardX`, which is associated with the `examples` project.
+* Creates an experiment named `pytorch with tensorboardX` in the `examples` project.
 * ClearML automatically captures scalars and text logged using the TensorBoardX `SummaryWriter` object, and the model created by PyTorch.